 Let me provide an example from my own musical education.
 Since I was a kid, I’ve been studying jazz improvisation.
-I continue to practice every day, and also to perform and record regularly.
+I continue to practice every day, and also perform and record regularly.
 You can check me out here.

-Most of my study has involved the rote learning of musical patterns and solos of the great jazz improvisers.
+A great deal of my study has involved the rote learning of musical patterns and solos of the great jazz improvisers.
 In jazz we call it “ingraining.”

 It is the memorization of the patterns that has enabled me to “think” musically, at great speed and clarity.

 The same occurs with game of chess, something we tend to associate with pure thought.
 Chess masters spend a lot of their time memorizing the great games of the past.
 It is this rote learning that teaches them how to “think” in chess.